 The Officers will make a decision.
 The decision may be one or some combination of the four options outlined in the Purchase College Policy.

 Communication to the College community will be made as follows:

 - Updates on the Weather Emergency Hotline (914-251-7500) & Portal page will take place by 5:30AM for day classes and college business hours.
 Postings will take place by 2:30PM for evening classes.

-- If classes are cancelled after the beginning of the instructional day, the announcement will be communicated to Directors and Departmental Chairpersons via campus email.
+If classes are cancelled after the beginning of the instructional day, the announcement will be communicated to the campus via broadcast email.

-- If the President determines that an authorized early departure is warranted, he or she will so advise the other Vice Presidents and the Provost.
+If the President determines that an authorized early departure is warranted, they will so advise the other Vice Presidents and the Provost.
 Those officers will then notify all supervisory personnel in their areas to begin directing employees not required for essential services to leave work.
 Employees should not leave their work locations until directed to do so by their supervisors.
 As previously stated, authorized absences must be charged to leave accruals.

-- If the President and the Governor's Office of Employee Relations determine that a directed early departure is warranted, the President will notify the College Officers and the Director of Human Resources.
-The Director of Human Resources will notify all employees via campus wide broadcast.
+If the President and the Governor’s Office of Employee Relations determine that a directed early departure is warranted, the President will notify the College Officers and the Chief Human Resources Officer.
+The Chief Human Resources Officer will notify all employees via campus wide broadcast.
 Employees should not leave their work locations until directed to do so by their supervisors.
 As previously stated, directed absences will be without charge to leave accruals.

 * In the event of a major storm, an operations center will be established in the University Police Office in accordance with the College’s Emergency Response Plan.
 Emergency situations and response to such emergencies will be monitored and coordinated from this center.